Body Composition Measurements:

 There is no radiation exposure during a BOD POD™.
 Subjects are required to wear swimsuits or spandex during the test and must be fasting (no foods or beverages) and limit physical activity for 2 hours prior to the test.

-A whole body DEXA scan takes approximately 2 minutes and requires the participant to remove all metal (in clothing and jewelry) from the body.
-Hip and spine scans are shorter in duration.
-DEXA equipment can only accommodate study participants 350 lbs or less.
+A whole body DEXA scan takes several minutes and requires the participant to remove all metal (in clothing and jewelry) from the body.
+Bone density scans (hip, spine, forearm) are shorter in duration.